influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.5/troubleshooting/internal_statistics.md

 # Metric definitions

-These are the metrics that are unique to InfluxEnterprise.
+These are the metrics that are unique to InfluxDB Enterprise.
-For metrics shared by both InfluxDB and InfluxEnterprise, please refer to the [InfluxDB `_internal` documentation](/influxdb/v1.3/troubleshooting/internal_statistics).
+For metrics shared by both InfluxDB OSS and InfluxDB Enterprise, please refer to the [InfluxDB `_internal` documentation](/influxdb/v1.5/troubleshooting/internal_statistics).

 ## cluster